 Gives skin a healthy and radiant glow

 All these benefits can add up to healthier-looking skin.
 Improved circulation, exfoliation, plumping and clearing of pores add up to a glowing complexion.
 When your skin looks healthy and radiant, you’ll feel more confident in yourself and look healthier overall.

 What brush should I use to dry brush?

 Look for a natural bristle brush, preferably one that has a long handle for those hard-to-reach areas.
 Choosing the right bristles is essential—some are stiffer than others depending on what works best for you and your individual sensitivity levels.
 If you like options and the ability to switch up the firmness, a set might be an ideal choice.
+Also look into what the natural bristle is made from.
+A lot the cheaper brands have boar hair or other animal hair.
+No thanks.
+If I’m going to go zen, I’ll pay a bit more.
+I really like my Ven Me Vegan Dry Brush.
 For best results, I suggest swapping out your brush every 6-12 months as the bristles will begin to wear down over time.
 Additionally, it’s a good idea to clean it frequently with soap and water—at least once every two week—so you can wash away any unwanted skin cells that could be lingering on the surface.

 How to dry brush your skin